deveshdatwani/ai4av-assignment/README.md

-### Dataset
+### NOTE:

 I have ignored the dataset files in gitignore folder as they are too large for a github repo.
-Thet also contain some cfg files.
+The data directory also contain some cfg files which are essential to build the solution and train YOLO.

-### Solution for AI4AV assignment
+## Overview of Solution for AI4AV assignment
 Detecting Traffic Lights using YOLO algorithm

 The YOLO algorithm is a cutting edge technology for object detection and localisation